gustavlan/cointegration-analysis/README.md

 pytest -q
 ```

 Expect the end-to-end run (download → CV → pytest) to finish in under 10 minutes on a modern laptop.
-Bundled CSVs are regenerated automatically if missing, guaranteeing reproducibility.
+Bundled CSVs are regenerated automatically if missing.

 ### Example Output